 Under the new revenue standards, Biogen recognizes revenues when the customer obtains control of promised goods or services, in an amount that reflects the consideration which Biogen expects to receive in exchange for those goods or services.
 Biogen recognizes revenues following the five-step model prescribed under ASU 2014-09: (i) identify contract(s) with a customer; (ii) identify the performance obligations in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligations in the contract; and (v) recognize revenues when (or as) Biogen satisfies the performance obligation.

 As a result of the new revenue standards, other corporate revenue was higher by $75.8 million and cost of sales, excluding amortization and impairment of acquired intangible assets was higher by $42.4 million for the year ended December 31, 2018, compared to what would have been reported under the previous revenue guidance, primarily due to the earlier recognition of revenue associated with Biogen’s contract manufacturing agreements.
 Under the previous revenue guidance, these amounts would have been recognized in future periods upon shipment.
 The adoption of the new revenue standards did not have a material impact on any other balances within Biogen’s consolidated financial statements as of and for the year ended December 31, 2018.

 Biogen Inc., Income Statement, Revenues

-USD $ in thousands
+US$ in thousands

-|Product revenues||Aggregate revenue recognized during the period (derived from goods sold, services rendered, insurance premiums, or other activities that constitute an entity's earning process).
-For financial services companies, also includes investment and interest income, and sales and trading gains.||Biogen Inc.’s product revenues increased from 2015 to 2016 and from 2016 to 2017.|
+|Product revenues||Amount of revenue recognized from goods sold, services rendered, insurance premiums, or other activities that constitute an earning process.
+Includes, but is not limited to, investment and interest income before deduction of interest expense when recognized as a component of revenue, and sales and trading gain (loss).||Biogen Inc.’s product revenues increased from 2016 to 2017 and from 2017 to 2018.|